PhilikusHD/bs14-cpp/README.md

 Once you've set up the Clang toolchain (on Windows), compile the Dino game by following these steps:

-1. Navigate to the `dino` directory:
+1. Navigate to the `game` directory:

 ```bash
 cd game